GelegdorjUuganbayr/CS50_Docs/Web/flask.md

 # flask
 - python contains native functionality to support networking and more, enabling site backends to be written in python.
 - Web frameworks make the process easier, abstracting away the minutia of Python's syntax and providing helper functions.
   - Django, Pyramid, Flask
-- HTML suffer from a limitation
+- HTML suffer from a limitation - Static
 - Incorporating python can make it flexible and dynamic without requiring human intervention.
 - Decorators are used to associate a particular function with a particular URL